 Day 4: Strategize Sleep

-With everyday worries, along with concerns about the novel coronavirus cycling through our minds day and night, getting the recommended seven hours of shut-eye can be a serious struggle.
+With everyday worries cycling through our minds day and night, getting the recommended seven to nine hours of shut-eye can be a serious struggle.
 Indeed, a whopping third of working adults are logging fewer than six hours of slumber per night, according to an April 2020 report from the Centers for Disease Control and Prevention (CDC).

 The problem is, poor sleep can launch a landslide of long-term negative effects on your health and may be sabotaging your weight loss in the present.

 "Research continually shows that those who sleep less tend to weigh more, and a lack of sleep can actually make your body crave carbohydrates," Galloway says.